robertwgehl/robertwgehl.github.io/_posts/2022-12-11-AOIR social.md

 The conversation isn't over, and that means more tough questions.
 But it's a good sign that it's the Executive Committee asking them.

 I will post more as things develop.

+## Edit for Credit

+I didn't mention in the original post that Sarah T. Roberts, Aram, and I drafted a Code of Conduct for the Executive Committee ahead of the meeting.
+I want to acknowledge Sarah and Aram's work on that document, too.
+I imagine we can share a draft of the COC with the fediverse, but for now we're working on it in-house.